BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Waste

-The following figures and chart show how carbon emissions from household waste disposal has reduced over the years.
-The reductions are affected by the amount of waste collected but are mainly due to the amount that is sent for recycling, and more recently sent to the Energy from Waste facility, enabling a much smaller proportion being sent to landfill.
+The following figures and chart show how carbon emissions from household waste disposal have reduced over the years.
+The reductions are affected by the amount of waste collected but are mainly due to the amount sent for recycling, and more recently sent to the Energy from Waste facility, enabling a much smaller proportion to be sent to landfill.

 2005/06 - 61,320